JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 | 192.168.1.0/24 | Microsoft SQL subnet |
 | 172.24.0.0/22 | Citrix Worker subnet |

-With the service and address information defined, it's time to move onto Security Policies and associated concepts.
+With the Service and Address information defined, Security Policies can be implemented.

 ## Security Policy Design